Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Prepare a Vermont LLC Operating Agreement

-Vermont Statute 11 V.S.A. § 4003 states that every Vermont LLC may adopt an operating agreement, but it isn’t required by the Vermont Secretary of State, but it is still worth considering.
+Vermont Statute 11 V.S.A. § 4003 states that every Vermont LLC may adopt an operating agreement, but the Vermont Secretary of State doesn’t require it, but it is still worth considering.
 Without an operating agreement:

 • The LLC could be subject to generic state rules that may be detrimental in the event of a lawsuit.